pratikharsh/SQL-DB-Hosting-in-EC2/SQL Hosting in EC2.md

 🎉 You're all set!
 You've successfully hosted a MySQL database on an EC2 Ubuntu instance and connected to it using MySQL Workbench.

 ---

-This Markdown format should be ready to use in your GitHub repository or any other Markdown-supported platform.